Two-spirit: Definition and societal role in Indigenous communities

 Though "two-spirit" has gained far more mainstream recognition and popularity than the traditional terms in Indigenous languages, acceptance of the term is not universal.
 While use of "two-spirit" to replace the offensive berdache proceeded, particularly in academic practice, the word has sometimes replaced culturally-specific terms and their attendant Indigenous knowledge, leading to criticism about its potential to dilute or erase culture.
 Writing for Encyclopedia of Gender and Society: Volume 2 (2009), an academic textbook, Kylan Mattias de Vries says: "Nations and tribes used various words to describe various genders, sexes and sexualities.
-Many had separate words for the Western constructs of gays, lesbians, bisexuals, intersex individuals, cross-dressers, transgenders, gender-variant individuals, or 'changing ones', third genders (men who live as women), and fourth genders (women who live as men).
+Many had separate words for the Western constructs of gays, lesbians, bisexuals, intersex individuals, cross-dressers, transgender individuals, gender-variant individuals, or 'changing ones', third genders (men who live as women), and fourth genders (women who live as men).
 Even these categories are limiting, because they are based on Western language and ideas rooted in a dichotomous relationship between gender, sex, and sexuality.
 This language barrier limits our understanding of the traditional roles within Native American/First Nations cultures."

 Male-bodied two-spirit people, regardless of gender identification, can go to war and have access to male activities such as male-only sweat lodge ceremonies.
 However, they may also take on "feminine" activities such as cooking and other domestic responsibilities.
 According to Lang, female-bodied two-spirit people usually have sexual relations or marriages with only females.

 For First Nations people whose lives have been impacted by the residential schools, and other Indigenous communities who have experienced severe cultural damage from colonization, the specific traditions in their communities that might now be seen as two-spirit may have been severely damaged, fragmented, or even lost.
 While not all communities had these ways, in those that did, for some there may be challenges in reviving older traditions, and to overcoming learned homophobia or other prejudices that may have been introduced with colonization.